-Exactly two years later on December 6 2014, Sega and Sony announced the game would be localised and released in North America and Europe in 2015.
+Exactly two years later on December 6 2014, Sega and Sony announced the game would be localised and was released in North America and Europe on December 8, 2015.

-The developers promised a number of overhauls for the series, and the game will feature many gameplay improvements and additions.
+The developers promised a number of overhauls for the series, and the game features many gameplay improvements and additions.
 An example of this is in the random encounters which now transition seamlessly from the character walking around to fighting.
 With fighting being a standard for all playable characters, the developers made an exception for Haruka, who instead engages in 'dance battles'.
 Since she isn't the hostess club visiting, casino gambling type, she'll get her own hang-out places and activities, including idol events where she'll meet-and-greet fans and sign autographs.
 A large number of mini-games have been added, including arcade versions of Virtua Fighter 2 and Taiko: Drum Master, along with other activities like snowball fights and noodle making, as well as series classics like hostess clubs and karaoke.
-Kiryu's new taxi driver gig means he'll have a taxi minigame, as well as race battles, while Saejima gets to hunt bears in the snowy Hokkaido mountains.
+As a result of Kiryu's new taxi driver gig he can take part in a taxi minigame, as well as race battles, while Saejima gets to hunt bears and other animals in the snowy Hokkaido mountains.

 The game also features a larger open world, comparable to the size of Grand Theft Auto: San Andreas.

-The game's story is a continuation of Yakuza 4, this time with five playable main characters, and is promised to be twice as long compared to the previous numbered entry in the franchise.
-Kazuma Kiryu returns once again, this time working as a taxi driver in Fukuoka (working under the pseudonym of "Suzuki Taichi"), Shun Akiyama is in Osaka on a business trip, while Haruka moves to Osaka to pursue her new career as an idol.
+The game's story is a continuation of Yakuza 4, this time with five playable main characters, and is roughly twice as long compared to the previous numbered entry in the franchise.
+Kazuma Kiryu returns once again, this time working as a taxi driver in Fukuoka (working under the pseudonym of "Suzuki Taichi"), Shun Akiyama is in Osaka on a business trip to create a new branch of his business, while Haruka moves to Osaka to pursue her new career as an idol.
 Taiga Saejima also returns from Yakuza 4, serving a three-year prison sentence.
-The fifth and final playable character is entirely new to the series: Tatsuo Shinada, a baseball player who has just received a lifetime ban from the sport for gambling, although it's claimed that he is innocent.
-Aside from having five main characters, the game will also take place across five Japanese cities: Tokyo, Osaka, Sapporo, Nagoya and Fukuoka.
+The fifth and final playable character is entirely new to the series: Tatsuo Shinada, a baseball player who has received a lifetime ban from the sport for cheating, although it's claimed that he is innocent.
+Aside from having five main characters, the game takes place across five Japanese cities: Tokyo, Osaka, Sapporo, Nagoya and Fukuoka.